 Protecting your Personal Information

-Your Personal Information may be stored in storage facilities (owned and operated either by ourselves or our services providers) in hard copy or electronic format.
-We will use our reasonable endeavours to store your Personal Information securely and to make our Sites and storage facilities as secure as possible against unauthorised access.
+- Your Personal Information may be stored in storage facilities (owned and operated either by ourselves or our services providers) in hard copy or electronic format.
+We will use our reasonable endeavours to store your Personal Information securely and to make our Platforms and storage facilities as secure as possible against unauthorised access.

-We will use our reasonable endeavours to protect and maintain the security of your Personal Information.
+- We will use our reasonable endeavours to protect and maintain the security of your Personal Information.
 Our officers, employees, agents and third party contractors are expected to observe the confidentiality of your Personal Information.

 Despite our reasonable endeavours, we are unable to ensure or warrant the security of any Personal Information transmitted to us via the internet.
 Accordingly, all Personal Information disclosed by you to us is at your own risk and we are not liable for any unauthorised access to and disclosures of the Personal Information.